ramosrenzo/COVID-LLM/README.md

 - `dnabert-2` – Uses DNABERT-2 embeddings.

 - `grover` – Uses GROVER embeddings.

+- `all` - Run with the 'test' target to generate AUROC and AUPRC scores for each model, grouped by sample environment.

 Use a second target argument to specify which stage of the pipeline to execute:

-- `all` - Runs training, testing, and plotting.
-If your system runs out of memory during testing, consider running the test target separately.

 - `train` – Runs the training process.

 - `test` – Runs the testing process and plots AUROC and AUPRC scores.
 If Git LFS is not installed, then training must be done locally before testing.

+- `all` - Runs training, testing, and plotting.
+If your system runs out of memory during testing, consider running the test target separately.

 Run the build script with two targets: